Skip To Main Content

 Tank Wright

-Tenarius “Tank” Wright is in his fifth season as the Director of Football Strength and Conditioning in 2025.
+Tenarius “Tank” Wright is in his sixth season as the Director of Football Strength and Conditioning in 2026.
 He was hired by head coach Bret Bielema in January 2021.

-Wright has helped bring the Fighting Illini program back to national relevance with continued appearances in the AP Top 25 and College Football Playoff rankings, two New Year’s Bowls, three national award finalists, and 11 NFL Draft picks since 2021.
-Illinois has had three national award finalists and seven top-100 draft picks since Wright's arrival.
-Jer'Zhan Newton (2023, Nagurski), Chase Brown (2022, Doak), and Devon Witherspoon (2022, Thorpe) gave Illinois three finalists in National College Football Awards Association awards over a two-year span for the first time since 1994-95, while Illinois is one of five schools with three or more players drafted in the first three rounds in the 2023 and 2024 NFL Drafts, along with Alabama, Georgia, Michigan, and Penn State.
+The Fighting Illini program has enjoyed continued appearances in the AP Top 25, Coaches Polls, and College Football Playoff rankings, three bowl games, three national award finalists, 14 All-Americans, and 12 NFL Draft picks since Wright's arrival.
+Illinois has had three national award finalists and seven top-100 draft picks during Wright's tenure.
+Jer'Zhan Newton (2023, Nagurski), Chase Brown (2022, Doak), and Devon Witherspoon (2022, Thorpe) gave Illinois three finalists in National College Football Awards Association awards over a two-year span for the first time since 1994-95, while Illinois was one of five schools with three or more players drafted in the first three rounds in the 2023 and 2024 NFL Drafts, along with Alabama, Georgia, Michigan, and Penn State.

 Wright joined the Fighting Illini following seven seasons on strength and conditioning staffs at Arkansas and Michigan and a stint as the defensive line coach at Army West Point during the 2020 season.